Board of Directors

 Managing Director, Cambridge Associates

-Keon T. Holmes is the Managing Director of Cambridge Associates where he has worked since 2005.
+Keon T. Holmes is the Managing Director of Cambridge Associates, a Boston-based consulting and investment firm, where he has worked since 2005.
 Prior to joining Cambridge Associates, Mr. Holmes worked as an Investment Manager at JPMorgan Chase.

 John F. (Jay) Hurley